DESCRIPTIONS OF COUNSELING AND MENTAL HEALTH PROFESSIONALS

 Licensed Professional Counselor (LPC/MHSP): These individuals must have a minimum of a master’s degree in general counseling (M.A.) or closely related field and must complete a post-degree period of supervised experience that spans two to four years.
 They must also meet other state requirements including passing three exams.
 In addition to providing general counseling services, LPCs with the additional Mental Health Service Provider (MHSP) designation are qualified to diagnose and provide therapy for mental health disorders.

-Pastoral Counselor: A religious professional who has been specifically trained in counseling techniques and theory.
+Pastoral Counselor: A professional who has been specifically trained in counseling techniques and theory as well as theology.
 The American Association of Pastoral Counselors is the certifying organization in this discipline.
 Some states provide an opportunity to become certified or licensed as a Pastoral Counselor.

 Psychiatrist: Psychiatrists have completed medical school, obtained a Doctor of Medicine degree (M.D.), and gone on to complete a specialization in psychiatry (as opposed to surgery, pediatrics, etc).
 They must pass the state’s requirements for licensure plus an additional examination process to become Board Certified.
 Psychiatrists diagnose and treat mental, emotional and behavioral disorders.
 Psychiatrists are specialists in prescribing the medications used to treat mental disorders, especially those that are more severe or complex.
 Psychiatrists also often serve as supervisors or directors at mental health facilities.

-Psychotherapist: A general descriptive term for any mental health professional (licensed or unlicensed) who provides outpatient psychotherapy.
+Psychotherapist: A general descriptive term for any mental health professional (licensed or unlicensed) who provides psychotherapy.